Skip to content

 For there shall arise false Christs, and false prophets, and shall show great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect.

-The antichrist is the antithesis of Christ -- an imitation that inverts truth itself.
+The antichrist, understood through the etymology of "anti" as "instead of" or "in front of / before," serves as a false substitute for Christ -- an imitation that inverts truth itself.
 Where Christ submits wholly to the Father and offers eternal life, the antichrist exalts himself, peddling lies of a worldly kingdom that leads only to death.
 This spirit manifests in globalist ideologies, from ancient empires to modern transhumanism, where elites seek godhood through their own power.

 The spirit of antichrist lures the Church away from Christ, often under the guise of compassion or progress.
 Calls to “modernize” the Church -- whether through innovations in Rome or the reformations of Protestantism -- risk aligning with this spirit, leading the flock not to Christ but to the lost sheep of the world.